 Greetings!
-We are the Digital Services team at JCLS: Laura Irwin, Leia Pastizzo, Jacob Spilman, and Eric Molinsky.
+We are the Digital Services team at JCLS: Laura Irwin, Leia Pastizzo, Nicole Vukcevic, and Eric Molinsky.
 We are here to help you with all of your digital services needs.
 This includes, but is not limited to, Library2Go, Hoopla, and Overdrive.
 Our home base is the Medford Library, and during the COVID-19 pandemic we are available by phone and email, and are happy to schedule one-on-one appointments over Zoom.
 Below, you'll find a brief introduction to each member of our team.
 We look forward to seeing you and helping you with your technology-related questions, bewilderment, concerns, and fears.